 toggle between Safari 4 and Safari 3 tab appearance

 toggle new Address Bar appearance (built-in buttons like Bookmark, Stop or Refresh)

 show Google suggestions when using built-in search

-Safari 4 and Safari 3 address bar suggestions
+toggle between Safari 4 and Safari 3 address bar suggestions

 toggle Top Sites feature

 show page loading progress in Address Bar like in Safari 3

 All these options are enabled in Safari 4 by default.
 If you are using Mac OS X then type this in Terminal replacing settingName